-As many of you may be aware, there is an emerging public health threat related to the 2019 Novel Coronavirus (COVID-19), additionally, it is also flu and respiratory disease season.
+As many of you may be aware, there is an emerging public health threat related to the COVID-19, additionally, it is also flu and respiratory disease season.
 We are taking necessary precautions to prevent the spread of these viruses and encouraging everyone to take actions to stay healthy.

 More information about the coronavirus can be found on the CDC’s website.
 If you have any questions or would like to speak with us directly, please don’t hesitate to call any of our locations.